Listing Suppressed for Policy Compliance but Unclear Reason

 - Near the top of the page, click the Search Suppressed and Inactive Listings link.
 This takes you directly to the troubleshooting hub.

-- Alternatively, you can use the filter options on the main inventory page to show only listings with a “Search Suppressed” status.
+- Alternatively, use the filter options on the main inventory page to show only listings with a “Search Suppressed” status.

 Using the “Fix Your Products” Page